coop182/jquery.dfp.js/Readme.markdown

 Default URL Targeting
 ---------------------

 The following targeting options are built into this script and should be setup in your DFP account ([within Inventory/Custom Targeting](https://support.google.com/dfp_sb/bin/answer.py?hl=en&answer=2983838)) to make full use of them.
-These targeting-parameters can be turned on/off with the setUrlTargeting-property in the options.
+These targeting-parameters can be turned on/off with the setUrlTargeting option.

 **Beware: The Targeting string has a 40 character limit!**